grro/pv_forecast/README.md

 **Train the library with real measurements**

-It is essential that the PvPowerForecast library will be provided with real measured PV values of our PV system.
+It is essential that the PvPowerForecast library is provided with real measured PV values of our PV system.
-The provided real data is used to adapt the internal prediction model to your specific environment.
+The provided real data is used to adapt the internal machine learning engine to your specific environment.
 Providing technical parameters of your PV system such as installed power or cardinal direction is not required.
-The **libray is self-learning**.
+The **library is self-learning**.

 ```
 # please provide the real measured PV power value periodically.